ComPWA/compwa.github.io/docs/develop.md

 :::{margin}

-Requirements may differ per Python version.
-Each version of Python therefore requires a different constraint file.
+Requirements may differ per Python version, so there is one constraint file for each version of Python that the package supports.

 :::